Operation Meghdoot: Conceptualisation of Operation Meghdoot

-Execution: Operation Meghdoot preempts Operation Ababeel

-13 April 1984: India launches Operation Meghdoot
+Execution

-The Indian Army planned the operation to control the glacier by 13 April 1984, to preempt the Pakistani Army by about 4 days, as intelligence had reported that the Pakistani operation planned to start sending their forced by 17 April to occupy the glacier.
+The Indian Army planned the operation to control the glacier by 13 April 1984, to preempt the Pakistani Army by about 4 days, as intelligence had reported that the Pakistani operation planned to start sending their forces by 17 April to occupy the glacier.
 The first phase of the operation began in March 1984, a battalion of the Kumaon Regiment under the command of Lt Col D K Khanna and units of the Ladakh Scouts, marched on foot with full battle packs through a snow bound Zoji La for days to avoid detection.
 The first unit led by Major R S Sadhu was tasked with establishing a position on the heights of the glacier.
 The next unit led by Captain Sanjay Kulkarni and Second Lieutenant Anant Bhuyan secured Bilafond La.
 The remaining units led by Captain P V Yadav moved forward and climbed for four days to secure the remaining heights of the Saltoro Ridge.
-By 13 April, approximately 300 Indian troops were dug into the critical peaks and passes of the glacier.
+By the end of the day approximately 300 Indian troops were dug into the critical peaks and passes of the glacier.

-17 April 1984: Pakistan launches Operation Ababeel

-By the time Pakistan's advanced reconnaissance troops managed to get to the Saltoro Ridge area on 17 Apil 1984, for the full launch of Operation Ababeel on 1 May 1984, they found that the Indian Army had control over all major mountain passes of Sia La, Bilafond La and Gyong La and all the commanding heights of the Saltoro Ridge west of the Siachen Glacier.
+By the time Pakistan's advanced reconnaissance troops managed to get to the Saltoro Ridge area on 17 April 1984, for the full launch of Operation Ababeel on 1 May 1984, they found that the Indian Army had control over all major mountain passes of Sia La, Bilafond La and Gyong La and all the commanding heights of the Saltoro Ridge west of the Siachen Glacier.
 Handicapped by the altitude and the limited time, Pakistan could only manage to control the Saltoro Ridge's western slopes and foothills; despite the fact that Pakistan possessed more ground accessible routes to the area, unlike Indian access which was largely reliant on air drops for supplies due to the steeper eastern side of the glacier.